actris-cloudnet/cloudnetpy/docs/source/installation.rst

 Python Installation
 -------------------

-These instructions are for the current stable Python release, Python3.7:
+These instructions are for Python3.7:

 .. code-block:: console